otopro

 Headlight Restoration: When You Need It and What It Does

-Professional headlight restoration uses wet sanding followed by machine polishing to remove the degraded clear coat and oxidized plastic layer, exposing the clear plastic beneath.
-The headlight is then sealed with a fresh UV-protective coating to prevent immediate re-oxidation.
+Professional headlight restoration utilizes meticulous wet sanding followed by machine polishing to level out and strip away the dead, oxidized outer plastic layer, exposing the fresh, clear polycarbonate underneath.

 Key Takeaways